elimgoodman/elimgoodman.github.io/mesh/full-walkthrough.md

 ###Adding a Statement

 We're now ready to add our first statement to our program.
-We'll bring up the command bar again and type this in:
+The statements in our program are just regular Mesh objects.
+To add one, we'll bring up the command bar again and type this in:

 ```clojure
 def stmt (Statement.fromString "log (print \"hello world\")")